Cherreads

 "He died in an accident."

-Something broke in my chest and the first sob tore out of me.
+Something broke in my chest and a sob tore out of me.

 It felt like only seconds later when the door slammed open, hitting the wall.